Educational and Cultural Center of the Organization of Jews in Bulgaria "Shalom"

 About the project

-With respect for the past and care for the future, the team of IPA joined the joint initiative of Sofia Municipality, Vazrazhdane District, and the Organization of the Jews in Bulgaria “Shalom” to create an educational center in the heart of what was once Sofia’s largest Jewish neighborhood - Yuchbunar.
+With respect for the past and care for the future, the team of IPA – Architecture and more joined the joint project of Sofia Municipality, Vazrazhdane District and the Organization of Jews in Bulgaria “Shalom” for the construction of an educational center in the heart of what was once Sofia’s largest Jewish neighborhood - Yuchbunar.

-Because with this project, we pay tribute to the 80th anniversary of the rescue of the Bulgarian Jews - a unique and unparalleled act of humanism in history, brought forth by the Bulgarian nation amidst the chaos and devastation of the Second World War.
+Respect for the past.
+Because with this project we pay tribute to the 80th anniversary of the rescue of the Bulgarian Jews - an unparalleled and unique act of humanism in world history, carried out by the Bulgarian nation amidst the chaos and destruction of the Second World War.

-Because we believe that by transforming the present into an aesthetic environment that fosters knowledge and creativity, we give younger generations the opportunity to grow up in peace and harmony - a world where understanding and respect guide both personal and collective well-being and progress.
+Care for the future.
+Because we believe that by transforming the present into an aesthetic environment that fosters knowledge and creativity, we will give younger and future generations the opportunity to live in peace and harmony, where understanding and respect guide personal and societal well-being and development.

-For the facades, we chose clean lines and forms - like a white schoolboard, offering space for imaginary battles between knights and dragons, and for spaceships racing toward undiscovered galaxies.
-The color scheme - dark gray and white - is balanced across the facades and in detailing, to both give each building its individual character and visually unify the entire complex.
-Elements of terracotta tiles and brickwork are incorporated into each of the buildings.
-In this way, we not only symbolically continue the traditions of Jewish architecture and evoke a spiritual connection to the Sofia Synagogue, but we also leave a message to the children and youth: that success is achieved through small, steady steps - just as a building gains strength and life, brick by brick.
+For the facade, we chose clean lines and simple forms - like a white schoolboard with enough space for imaginary battles between knights and dragons, or spaceships headed toward undiscovered galaxies.
+The colors - dark grey and white - are combined across different façade segments and elements to convey individuality while preserving the visual connection between the buildings.
+Terracotta and brick details appear on the facades of each building.
+In this way, we not only continue the architectural traditions of Jewish construction and create a spiritual affinity with the Sofia Synagogue, but also leave a message for children and young people: to remember that success is achieved through small and consistent steps, just as a building finds its strength and life brick by brick.

-To give freedom to the emotions and minds of the children and youth, we not only designed the courtyard with soothing greenery and age-appropriate spaces for play, sports, rest, and shared activities, but also transformed the rooftops into gardens filled with rich vegetation and spaces for relaxation and connection.
-In the yard, we set aside space for a team sports field - not only an invitation to physical activity but a lesson in teamwork and achieving common goals through understanding.
+To give freedom to the emotions and imagination of the children and youth, we shaped the courtyard with calming greenery and age-appropriate areas for play, sports, rest and group activities, while also transforming the rooftops into gardens with rich vegetation and spaces for relaxation and interaction.
+In the courtyard, we also allocated space for a sports field for team games - a place not only for physical activity, but also for learning teamwork and achieving common goals through cooperation.

-The safety of the complex is ensured by a metal fence, discreetly “hidden” behind a green belt of shrubs.
-And so, the team of IPA leaves one more message for the younger generation - that boundaries exist to provide structure and safety, but not to create division.
+The safety of the complex is ensured with a metal bar fence, which we “hid” behind a green belt of shrubs.
+In this way, the team of IPA – Architecture and more left one more message to the younger generation: boundaries exist to provide order and security, but should never become a reason for division.

 Read more